Shmelmo/ReactionSim/README.md

 Chemistry Project Summer 2020

 Data in outReactionSim.txt,
-Code for Sim in ideal_gas.py,
+code for sim in ideal_gas.py,
-Code for graph production in grapher.py
+code for graph production in grapher.py